soabase/soabase-halva/halva/src/main/java/io/soabase/halva/matcher/README.md

 ----

-NOTE: If you are not familiar with Scala's Case Classes and Case Objects you should review [Scala for Java Programmers](../../../../../../../../SCALA.md) first.
+NOTE: If you are not familiar with Scala's pattern matching you should review [Scala for Java Programmers](../../../../../../../../SCALA.md) first.

 ------------